stackitcloud/stackit-cli/docs/stackit_argus_grafana_public-read-access_disable.md

 ### Synopsis

 Disables public read access for Grafana on Argus instances.
-When disabled, a login is required to access the Grafana dashboards without of the instance logging in.
+When disabled, a login is required to access the Grafana dashboards of the instance.
 Otherwise, anyone can access the dashboards.

 ```
 stackit argus grafana public-read-access disable [flags]